-The GS, launched in 1970, was voted European Car of the Year for 1971 and was the most technologically advanced car in its class.
+The GS, launched at the Paris Auto Salon in 1970 as the successor to the Ami 8.
+The streamlined body shape of the GS allowed low consumption and above-average speed.
+It was voted European Car of the Year for 1971 and was the most technologically advanced car in its class.
 It filled the gap between Citroën’s economy 2CV /Ami models and luxurious DS range.
 It offered the new flat-4 air-cooled engine and a hydraulic suspension system similar to the DS in a design package that was modern and incredibly efficent.
 The GS met with instant market acceptance and was the largest selling Citroën model for many years.
 1,896,742 GS models and 576,757 GSA models were produced in total.

 Visually the GS bore little resemblance to any other car on the market, until the development of the Citroën CX in 1974.
 The GS was designed “in house” by Robert Opron (who also designed the SM and the CX) and was controversial — a hatchback layout was considered too utilitarian by CEO Pierre Bercot, but was introduced later with the arrival of the GSA.
 The trunk was nevertheless exceptionally large, in part due to the positioning of the spare wheel on top of the engine.